Candidiasis in patients with COVID-19: a review

 About the authors

-Sofya Miftakhova
+Sofya E. Miftakhova

-Republical Clinical Infectious Diseases Hospital
+Republical Clinical Infectious Diseases Hospital named after Professor A.F.
+Agafonov

 Author for correspondence.